 NONDEGREE LIMITED.
 Applicants who apply too late to submit standardized admission test scores may be admitted as limited nondegree students for one semester.
-An official transcript showing conferral of a bachelor's degree must be submitted before nondegree limited status can be considered.
 Admission with nondegree status implies no commitment by the University or the department about later admission as a regular student.
 Termination from graduate studies following the completion of one semester will be automatic if the student has not submitted satisfactory test scores and received approval from the department for a change of status from nondegree limited status to regular status.
 The student is normally allowed to enroll in appropriate graduate courses for one semester if the prerequisites have been met.
 It is imperative that the student check a course plan of study with a graduate adviser in the department.

-NONDEGREE UNLIMITED.
-Applicants who are unable to achieve regular status because of the lack of openings in a given department or applicants who wish to earn graduate credit but do not intend to work for a degree may be admitted as unlimited nondegree graduate students.
+NONDEGREE STATUS.
+Applicants who are unable to achieve regular status because of the lack of openings in a given department or applicants who wish to earn graduate credit but do not intend to work for a degree may be admitted as nondegree graduate students.
 Such applicants must submit GRE scores and official college transcripts.
 Such students are not required to follow course sequences, but they are held to the same work standards as are other graduate students.
-This status is valid for five years.
+This status is valid for up to two years.
 Students in this category are not eligible to apply for advancement to candidacy for any graduate degree.
-Admission with unlimited nondegree status implies no commitment by the University or the department about later admission as a regular student.
-If a student desires to change from unlimited nondegree status to regular status, the student must be recommended for a change of status by the major department and seek approval by the Office of Graduate Studies.
+Admission with nondegree status implies no commitment by the University or the department about later admission as a regular student.
+If a student desires to change from nondegree status to regular status, the student must be recommended for a change of status by the major department and seek approval by the Office of Graduate Studies.
 Earned graduate credit may or may not be accepted if the student's classification is changed.
-In general, graduate credit must fit into an approved program of study and all credits must have been completed within the appropriate time limit.
+In general, graduate credit must fit into an approved program of study and all credits must have been completed within the appropriate time limit

 VISITING STUDENT SCHOLARS.
 Visiting scholar admission is offered to students who wish to transfer graduate credits to another institution.
 Visiting students must submit a letter from their graduate dean or registrar certifying that they are graduate students in good standing at another institution.
 Such letters will be accepted in lieu of the transcripts and GRE scores which are required of all other applicants.
-Visiting scholar status is gradually limited to a period of two years and is a non-degree status.
-If visiting students desire to transfer to regular status at the University of Delaware, they must meet the stated admissions standards.
+Visiting scholar status is usually limited to a period of two years and is a non-degree status.
+If visiting students desire to transfer to regular status at the University of Delaware, they must meet the same stated admissions standards as any other applicant.
 Admission as a visiting student implies no commitment about later admission as a regular student or about transferability of courses from the student's original institution.